matthewyang204/Folder-Eraser/README.md

 To use:

 1. Select the folders you want to erase (you can only erase subfolders in the same folder at once).
-2. Making sure not to deselect the files, press Command + Space to bring up Spotlight Search.
+2. Making sure not to deselect the folders, press Command + Space to bring up Spotlight Search.
 3. Type "Folder Eraser" and hit Enter.
 4. Empty the trash.